CNES/bulldozer-qgis-plugin/README.md

 </div>

-The Bulldozer QGIS Processing provider is designed to extract Digital Terrain Model (DTM) from raster format Digital Surface Model (DSM) using[Bulldozer](https://github.com/CNES/bulldozer).
+The Bulldozer QGIS Processing provider is designed to extract Digital Terrain Model (DTM) from raster format Digital Surface Model (DSM) using [Bulldozer](https://github.com/CNES/bulldozer).
 It integrates seamlessly with QGIS's Processing framework, offering three main algorithms to cater to different user needs:

 1. **Basic Algorithm**: Provides a simple setup with an input DTM and an output folder.